Politics, Philosophy, International Relations & Environment

 We take public engagement to be a central aspect of research in all our disciplines.
 The impact of this is evident at local, national and international levels with an extensive range of groups, including local communities, Third Sector organisations, political parties, the general public, UK, EU and UN political institutions, national governments of other countries, and the Organization for Security and Cooperation in Europe (OSCE).
 There are two main types of impact: direct work with specific users, such as governments, political parties, voters, environmental activists, war veterans, and local communities, achieved through formal and informal collaborative partnerships and consultancies and contributions to public debate through public engagement, including print and broadcast media.

-Contributions to public debate through public engagement: research briefings have been given at the House of Commons by Naveed Sheikh (on Poverty and Islamic Radicalisation); Professor Richard Luther (for the special interest group on Austria; and in the House of Lords by Professor Andrew Dobson (on attitudes to sustainability.
+Contributions to public debate through public engagement: research briefings have been given at the House of Commons by Naveed Sheikh (on Poverty and Islamic Radicalisation) and by Professor Richard Luther (for the special interest group on Austria).

 In addition, many staff have given research-based talks in recent years to a wide range of non-academic audiences, such as the Foreign and Commonwealth Office; Indian Council of World Affairs; Commission for Architecture and the Built Environment; Chatham House; Department of Energy and Climate Change.